 When you finally do arrive at school, your teacher informs you that you will need to build a sturdy and safe place to store your treasures!
 So, you create a makeshift mailbox for the soul (sic :)) purpose of holding on to those sentiments and the sweets that touched your heart and palate.

-Once the boxes were complete, you would “deliver” mail to the various mailboxes in the classroom.
-You would then eat and play games.
+Once the box is complete, you and your classmates would deliver mail to the various mailboxes in the classroom.
+But you weren’t finished yet!
+Then the real fun began.
+You would get to eat treats and play games.
 Near the end of the day, you would share and compare your haul of goodies with your classmates.

 - Treat others like you want to be treated.

 - If someone does something nice for you, you do something nice for them.

 - If you can’t say something nice, keep it to yourself.

 It seems too simplistic, doesn’t it?
 Reciprocity, kindness, speaking with good intention, and inclusion.
 Almost antiquated and pedestrian, right?
 However, if you employed these four intentions on a consistent basis, you would improve the conditions that create the feelings of love and belonging.
 Sometimes, the simplest things to do are the very things that work the best and are the easiest things to overlook.